National Tramway Museum: In the media

-The museum features in the opening of the 1969 film Women in Love, and as one of the locations in the 2012 film Sightseers.
+The museum featured in the opening scenes of the romantic drama film Women in Love (1969), directed by Ken Russell, and starring Alan Bates, Oliver Reed, Glenda Jackson, and Jennie Linden.
+It also served as one of the locations in the black comedy film Sightseers (2012).

-The museum, under its old name of Crich Tramway Museum, also features in the lyrics of the John Shuttleworth song "Dandelion and Burdock".
+In 2008 the museum, under its old name of Crich Tramway Museum, was featured in the lyrics of the John Shuttleworth song "Dandelion and Burdock".